A-1 Mechanical Blog: Posts Tagged ‘Air Conditioning Installation’

 Find the Right Air Conditioner for Your Grand Rapids or Lansing Home

-If you’re in the market to buy a new central air conditioner, it’s time to call A-1 Mechanical.
-Our qualified HVAC technicians will determine the right size unit for efficient performance and reliable comfort in your home, and provide skilled installation so your new cooling system performs as expected.
-Contact us today to request an estimate for air conditioner installation.
+If you’re in the market to buy a new central air conditioner, it’s time to call A1 Mechanical.
+Our knowledgeable HVAC technicians will determine the right size unit for efficient performance and reliable comfort in your home, recommend the best option across a range of systems based on your home’s needs, and provide skilled installation so your new cooling system performs as expected.
+High Seasonal Energy Efficiency Ratio ratings can reduce utility bills, and while higher-efficiency units cost more upfront, they can lower long-term utility bills.

 Continue Reading